Procurement with cryptocurrencies

 by Levon Hovsepyan

-On 12 March 2018 Procurement Network announced that it would procure cryptocurrencies for its clients, however limiting the choice to the three popular ones: Bitcoin (BTC), Litecoin (LTC) and Ether (ETH).
+On 12 March 2018 Procurement Network announced that it would procure cryptocurrencies for their clients, however limiting the choice to the three popular ones: Bitcoin (BTC), Litecoin (LTC) and Ether (ETH).

 This announcement had been predicted by many and expected by all.
 Clients normally outsource procurement of complex goods, works and services to the Network, so why not to outsource procurement of crypto?

-But one needs to differentiate between procurement OF cryptocurrencies from procurement WITH cryptocurrencies.
+However, one needs to differentiate between procurement of cryptocurrencies from procurement with cryptocurrencies.

-Procurement of cryptocurrencies is a straightforward exchange operation, just like buying euros in a bank and paying US dollars or any other currency for that.
+- Procurement of cryptocurrencies is a straightforward exchange operation, just like buying EUR in a bank and paying US dollars or any other currency for that.

 Are suppliers ready for this?
 Is procurement with cryptocurrencies even possible?
 Yes and no.

-Let us see when suppliers won’t be interested in offering or contracting in crypto and which scenarios would lead the suppliers to a definite “Yes”.
+Let us see when suppliers will not be interested in offering or contracting in crypto and which scenario would lead the suppliers to a definite “Yes”.

-It is important to understand that cryptocurrencies’ rate fluctuations are frequent, repetitive and painful.
+It is important to understand that cryptocurrencies’ rate fluctuation is frequent, repetitive and painful.
 The currency can go down for 25% within a week.
 It can also go up, but who can forecast that with certainty?
-Currencies’ common fluctuations send red flags to the suppliers.
+Currencies’ common fluctuation send red flags to the suppliers.
 Because of these risks, it is unlikely and virtually impossible to offer a bid for a big tender in cryptocurrency.
 Evaluation of bids takes time and currency fluctuation can eat up all the profit envisaged for a contract even before the contract signature.